Jamio/JM_MissionFrameworkDocs/docs/features/unkwep.md

 Friendly weapons are excluded from this, and thus, players are encouraged to stick to their loadouts, putting emphasis on proper resupplies.

-If you find that a weapon is accidentally missing from the arsenal/loadouts mid-mission, you can call the following script as a zeus or admin, and it will add that weapon to the whitelist: `["diwako_unknownwp_addWeapon", ["weaponClassName"]] call CBA_fnc_serverEvent;`

 ---

 ## 🛠️ Mission Maker Usage